February 11, 2023

 Benefits of trend analysis

 Apart from being a straightforward investment analysis tool, trend analysis has several other benefits.
 Some of the main ones include:

 - It is easy to compare the performance of two or more firms over the same period of time, so you can see how strong or weak a business is compared to another one in the same industry.

-- Trend analysis can be used with a myriad of numerical data types, including traditional data (i.e., profit or expenses) and alternative data (website traffic, customer complaints, POS transactions, and many more).
+- Trend analysis can be used with a myriad of numerical data types, including traditional data (i.e., profit or expenses) and public web data (website traffic, customer complaints, POS transactions, and many more).

 - Data suggests you can use these long-term trends to identify actionable patterns.
 These patterns can afterward be used to make forecasts.

 The core benefit of the trend analysis is that you can compare your incoming data with another firm's and measure your firm's performance in a realistic way.
 If you know the exact way to analyze the trend then you’ll be able to identify which direction your business is going.